Istanbul Tram: History

 Istanbul, the former capital of the Ottoman Empire, once had a large tramway network on both the Asian and the European sides.
 It first started as a horse tram in 1871, and was gradually converted to an electric tram system starting in 1912.
 Many additional routes were added to the tram system, in progressive stages over time.
 The network reached its most widespread extent in 1956 with 108 million passengers being carried by 270 tram-cars, on 56 lines.
 However reflecting developments in many cities around the world during the 1960s, the tram service began to be closed down in 1956, and was completely stopped in 1966.

 After closing the old tram network in the mid-1960s, the people of Istanbul thought the unfashionable obstacle to smooth city travelling had been removed, and that city traffic would move faster than before, but it proved false some years later.
 An uncontrolled increase in the use of fossil fuel vehicles like buses, taxi, and private cars started choking the streets of Istanbul.
-Turkey suffered many of the problems of developing countries, including pollution, traffic jam, illegal migration, low literacy and high levels of population increase etc. As the Population density grew, Istanbul became increasingly urbanized, leading to growing numbers of motor vehicles.
+Turkey suffered many of the problems of developing countries, including pollution, traffic jams, illegal migration, low literacy and high levels of population increase etc. As the Population density grew, Istanbul became increasingly urbanized, leading to growing numbers of motor vehicles.
 This in turn led to increased air and sound pollution, traffic congestion and smog.
 The city became slower than had been the case prior to the closure of the former tramway system.
 These problems became apparent in the early '70s; during the mid '80s Istanbulites realized that uncontrolled motor vehicles access and the termination of the tram system had been a mistake.
 The increase in traffic, congestion and resulting air pollution led to Istanbul becoming one of the most polluted Eurasian cities during the mid '80s.
 After realising this error, Istanbul planned for the return of trams.

 Understanding the great mistake of former tram closure, the government started to decrease pollution as soon as possible, and also recover the good image of Istanbul for tourists.
 Istanbul's transport authority decided to open a separate, modern, high speed tram.

 The modern tramway, called the T1 line, was introduced in Istanbul in 1992, and soon became popular.
-The T1 tramways has gradually been extended since that time, the last extension being in 2011.
+The T1 tramway has gradually been extended since that time, the last extension being in 2011.

 A second modern tramway between Edirnekapı and Mescid-i Selam, called the T4 line, was opened in 2007.
 The line was extended to Topkapı in 2009.